vanessailana/LetsShopFinal/README.md

 1. forget password or reset password
 2. Anaylsis based on previous orders
 3. Anaylsis of when is the best time to order?
-4. view previous orders they made and change status
+4. create, edit, view, or delete order metadata which is associated by orders
-5. calculator
+5. create, edit, view, or delete orders
 6. Add, edit, delete inventory
 7. View,Edit Department
 8. View Edit Aisle
-9. create, edit, view, or delete orders and associated metadata
+9. calculator

 ### Technologies used